epics-modules/caPutLog/docs/index.rst

 that is part of the EPICS libCom.
 Starting a log server requires exactly the same steps as for the regular iocLogServer, except that you probably want to use a different port.
 On the IOC side there are three routines to be called from the iocShell.
-See Section Installation, below.
+See section `Setup`_ below for details.

 Download